peterlazzarino/react-controlled-ab/README.md

 Set up your campaign in evergage, with as many experiences as you would like test variants.

-Then in your application use the EvergageAB component for your campaign, giving it an array of components to render for each experience.
+Then in your application use the EvergageAB component for your campaign, giving it children to render for each experience.
+The first child is the control and subsequent children should be experiences in order, First experience is second child and so on.

 ```javascript
 import React from 'react';